12 min read

 Many of the workers on NoVA build projects are not local — they travel from Pennsylvania, West Virginia, Maryland, and further.
 IBEW Local 26 has reciprocity agreements with other IBEW locals that allow out-of-state journeymen to work in the jurisdiction.

-Travel workers typically receive per diem of $85–$105/day tax-free from their contractor to cover housing and meals.
+Travel workers may receive per diem of $85–$105/day from their contractor to help cover housing and meals, but eligibility and tax treatment depend on the actual offer, accountable-plan rules, tax-home situation, assignment duration, rate limits, and duplicate living expenses.
 Some contractors arrange project housing near active job sites.
-A worker traveling from Ohio or North Carolina to work a 9-month project in NoVA with $95/day per diem adds $22,800 in tax-free compensation on top of their wages — a meaningful income boost.
+A worker traveling from Ohio or North Carolina to work a 9-month project in NoVA with $95/day per diem would see about $22,800 in per-diem payments before tax treatment is determined.

-If you are considering NoVA as a travel destination for work, the economics are favorable for experienced tradespeople who can tolerate time away from home.
-The combination of high IBEW scale, overtime, and per diem makes it one of the highest-earning environments for construction electricians in the country.
+If you are considering NoVA as a travel destination for work, the economics can be favorable for experienced tradespeople who can tolerate time away from home.
+Compare the full package — wage scale, scheduled overtime, per-diem policy, tax treatment, project phase, and assignment duration — before treating it as one of the highest-earning environments for your specific situation.

 How to break into the NoVA market from elsewhere